xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 Not surprising is the fact that almost halve of the commits in Linux do `fix` something and that `fix` appears in those long and complete commit messages.

-There is also a  great difference between Bootstrap and Linux in terms of linking to issues and pull request as the Linux repo has issue reporting disabled on Github and does merge commits that do not always come from Github pull request but SCM.
+There is also a  great difference between Bootstrap and Linux in terms of linking to issues and pull request as the Linux repo has issue reporting disabled on GitHub and does merge commits that do not always come from GitHub pull request but SCM.
 If that was not the case then low amount of links to issues or pull requests would mean a lot of direct pushes to master branch (as pull request merges would be caught by this rule).

 ### TODO: Stars per repo analysis (extra blog?)
 	* Present results in tables